rpcavaco/risco/README.md

 2. choose a folder as workspace
 3. in your chosen workspace, download both files found [here](OGC_ASF_Workshop_Evora_2024)
 4. Extract 'cont_shared_folders.zip', creating a folder with same name
-5. Making shure you have 'compose.yaml' in your workspace, open a terminal and type
+5. Making sure you have 'compose.yaml' in your workspace, open a terminal and type

 		docker-compose --project-name risco_workshop up

 	to see logs in interactive terminal, or run it detached using

 		docker-compose --project-name risco_workshop up -d

-To stop it, if using interactive terminal, you must first type Ctrl-C in it.
+6. To stop it, if using interactive terminal, you must first type Ctrl-C in it.

 	To completely stop and clean containers and volumes, type:

 		docker-compose --project-name risco_workshop down -v

+If using detached form, you can check logs inside cont_shared_folders folder.

 -----